Kosmas-Giannoutakis/AdaptiveMappings/README.md

 These are more CPU-intensive as they require an FFT calculation.
 They offer deep insight into the timbral quality of a sound.

 -   **`dLoud`/`sLoud`**: **A measure of perceived volume.**
-    Unlike `dAmp` which just measures the raw signal peak, `dLoud` models the non-linear sensitivity of human hearing (as described by equal-loudness contours).
-It more accurately represents how "loud" a sound feels to a listener, giving more weight to midrange frequencies our ears are most sensitive to.
+    Unlike `dAmp` which just measures the raw signal peak, `dLoud` models the non-linear sensitivity of human hearing.
+It more accurately represents how "loud" a sound feels to a listener.

 -   **`dCent`/`sCent`**: **A measure of perceptual brightness.**
     The Spectral Centroid is the "center of mass" of the spectrum.
-A high centroid value means the sound's energy is concentrated in higher frequencies, making it sound bright, sharp, or "metallic."
-A low value means the energy is in the lower frequencies, making it sound dark, dull, or muffled.
+A high value means the sound's energy is concentrated in higher frequencies, making it sound bright or sharp.

 -   **`dFlat`/`sFlat`**: **A measure of noisiness vs. tonality.**
-    This feature describes how "flat" or "peaked" the spectrum is.
-A high flatness value (near 1.0) indicates the sound is noise-like, with energy spread evenly across the spectrum (like wind or static).
-A low value (near 0.0) indicates the sound is tonal, with energy concentrated in a few specific peaks (like a sine wave or a clear vocal note).
+    This describes how "flat" or "peaked" the spectrum is.
+A high value (near 1.0) indicates a noise-like sound, while a low value (near 0.0) indicates a tonal sound.

 -   **`dSpread`/`sSpread`**: **A measure of spectral richness or complexity.**
-    Related to the centroid, this describes how "spread out" the spectrum is.
-A sound with a low spread is "thin" and focused, with its frequencies clustered tightly around its center.
-A sound with a high spread is "rich" and "full-bodied," with significant energy far from its center.
-A complex chord, for instance, has a high spread.
+    This describes how "spread out" the spectrum is.
+A low spread is "thin" and focused; a high spread is "rich" and "full-bodied."

 -   **`dCrest`/`sCrest`**: **A measure of a spectrum's "peakiness."**
-    Similar to flatness, this is another way to gauge tonality.
-It measures the ratio of the loudest frequency component to the overall average.
-A high crest factor indicates that one or a few frequencies are dramatically more prominent than the rest, which is characteristic of a strong, clear tone emerging from a quieter or noisier background.
+    A high crest factor indicates that a few frequencies are dramatically more prominent than the rest, characteristic of a strong, clear tone.

 -   **`dSlope`/`sSlope`**: **A measure of the spectrum's overall "tilt."**
-    This describes whether a sound has more energy in the low or high frequencies.
-A negative slope means the sound is "dark" or bass-heavy, with energy decreasing as frequency increases (common in natural sounds).
-A positive slope means the sound is "bright" or treble-heavy.
-It's like a simple, one-number summary of the sound's EQ curve.
+    This describes whether a sound has more energy in the low or high frequencies, like a simple summary of its EQ curve.

 -   **`dPcile`/`sPcile`**: **A robust measure of brightness via energy distribution.**
-    Spectral Percentile answers the question: "Below which frequency does 95% of the sound's energy lie?"
-It's a powerful alternative to the centroid for measuring brightness, as it's less affected by a few extreme high-frequency outliers.
-It gives a solid indication of where the main "body" of the sound's power is located.
+    This answers the question: "Below which frequency does 95% of the sound's energy lie?"
+It's a powerful alternative to the centroid for measuring brightness.

 ### Onset Detectors

 These return a trigger signal (`> 0`) when an attack is detected.